My dad motivates his travel-stiffened limb to make it over the motorcycle seat with the same determination every time. Most times he makes it.

 It was pretty smooth sailing the first time when he met me in Belize in 2012, actually.
 We lazed about on the beach, made cowboy sock coffee, and only went for a short ride of a few hours as he was worried about his back not being able to handle it, and besides we didn’t have a helmet for him.
 That would be a serious problem anywhere but the coast.
 The ocean sun bleaches your worries to the faded beige of driftwood and suddenly everything seems alright, doable, don’t worry.
 So we just wrap him up in his keffiyeh (I’ve been using it as a travel scarf) and head out, no idea where, just let the cracked and pocked highways and byways of this new land lead us where they may.

 We stop at an intersection.
-Fields for at least half an hour in any direction, and here an incongruous huddle of a nondescript wood and corrugated aluminum shack leaning toward an open ended diner with plastic furniture.
-But we’re hungry, so we decide we’ve gone far enough, and sit down to a simple lunch.
+Fields for at least half an hour in any direction, and here an incongruous huddle of a nondescript wood and corrugated aluminum shack leaning toward an open ended diner with simple furniture.
+But we’re hungry, so we decide we’ve gone far enough, and sit down to a homestyle lunch.
 An old timer sits across from us and eyes dad for a while before getting up the nerve to ask, “So what’s it like in Palestine?”.

 He complains a bit about his back when we get back to the beach but we’re both pleasantly surprised at how comfortable it is to ride together.
 Still, a couple of years later when he asks me to take him to Machu Picchu from Cuzco I make sure there are alternatives for him in case he has to tap out halfway.
 It’s a full day’s journey, loaded down, stopping to stretch out, taking photos, releasing tension after the narrow road taking us up into the mist through 61 hairpin turns after passing through the lost-in-time town of Ollantaytambo.